majonation/electron-based-timetracker/questions.md

 1. **Supported Browsers**: Which browsers should the app support for tab and URL tracking? (e.g., Chrome, Firefox, Safari, etc.)
 Answer: Chrome Browser
 2. **Platform Scope**: Should the application be macOS-only, or should it support Windows and Linux as well?
-Answer:
+Answer: macOS-only
 3. **Data Storage**: Where should tracked data be stored (local file, SQLite, cloud service)?
-Answer: macOS-only
+Answer: locally in SQLite
 4. **Application List Source**: Do you have a preferred source or format for the extensive list of known applications and websites to categorize as productive/unproductive?
 Answer: SQLite
 5. **User Categorization**: How should users categorize unknown applications or websites?
 Should there be a UI for manual categorization, or is a configuration file sufficient?
 Answer: create an initial file in csv format listing websites, applications and if they are considered to support work or are for eduction, entertainment or news. make sure that for website it is able to use main domains and does not just look for the full url path - make it flexible with *
 Ask OpenAI with an API call in case the category is not clear.